Precision Platformer Game Design

 This playthrough shows a complete ascent through Lacuna, from the Forest Ruins to the Void Citadel, presented without cuts or guidance.

-Failures and pauses are preserved to reflect the intended pacing and weight of vertical progression.
 The video serves as a direct view of Lacuna’s systems in motion, demonstrating how mechanics and audiovisual feedback communicate consequence without explicit narrative.

 A playable build of Lacuna is available to experience the game firsthand.
 The build includes the complete vertical platforming experience and reflects the systems and mechanics discussed in this article.